 Middot: Grades 1-4 make YHT “the place to be” through our homegrown middot and character building program, called "YHT: The Place to Be."
 Every month we learn about a specific middah through a lesson in Jewish Studies classes, a book of the month and reading response in General Studies classes, school-wide activities, classroom lessons, Shabbat table handouts for facilitating conversation at the table, and monthly assemblies.
 Students are encouraged, through positive reinforcement, to become conscientious community members, feeling a sense of achriut (responsibility) towards their school, peers, and themselves.

-Math: Our math program is Common Core aligned, robust, and integrates several methods and curricula, including the philosophy of Marilyn Burns, Math In Focus, EngageNY, and others.
+Math: Our math program is Common Core aligned, robust, and integrates several methods and curricula, including the philosophy of Marilyn Burns.
+Our base program is Investigations in Number, Data, and Space, 3rd Edition, an inquiry directed curriculum.
 The program focuses on kinesthetic learning, reasoning, and discourse.
 Students participate in open-ended discussions and discovery in their math class.
 We focus heavily on conceptual understanding of how math works and its practical importance to our world.
 Students are guided through critical thinking and the use of manipulatives.
 All lessons are differentiated to student ability and learning style.
 Instruction is data-driven and supported by in-class instructional assistants and learning specialists, to ensure that each student is progressing and being challenged at their own level.
 Our math program was created by our math coordinator and coach, and evolves as our understanding of learning and the world around us progresses.
 Our math coach trains each teacher in our approach to math instruction and teams of teachers collaborate on the curriculum throughout the school year.